2013 Los Angeles International Airport shooting: Perpetrator

-Paul Anthony Ciancia, age 23 at the time of the shooting, perpetrated the attack.
+Perpetrator Paul Anthony Ciancia was 23 at the time of the attack.
 An unemployed car mechanic, he lived in the Sun Valley neighborhood of Los Angeles and grew up in Pennsville, New Jersey.
-In 2008, Ciancia graduated from Salesianum School.
+In 2008, Ciancia graduated from Salesianum School in Wilmington, Delaware.

-After the shooting ended, Ciancia was found to be carrying a note stating that he "wanted to kill TSA" and describing them as "pigs".
+After the shooting ended, Ciancia was found to be carrying a note stating that he "wanted to kill TSA" officers and describing them as "pigs".
 It also mentioned "fiat currency" and "NWO", the latter likely being a reference to the New World Order conspiracy theory.

 On the day of the shooting and before Ciancia was identified as the suspect, the LAPD went to his residence when concerned family members wanted to file a missing persons report after not having heard from him after repeated attempts to make contact.
 Ciancia was not at home at the time and his roommates told them that he had been there earlier in the day.
 The police left and could not file a report, because they had no confirmation on where he was.
 Ciancia had talked about taking his own life a few days earlier.

 According to reports, on the day of the shooting, Ciancia burst into the room of an unidentified roommate and demanded him to drive him to the airport immediately, and the roommate, not sensing any intention of committing violence, agreed to do so.
 Days prior to the shooting, Ciancia had begun asking for a ride to the airport so he could fly back to New Jersey, claiming that his father was ill.